PayaDev/PayaConnect/Response Reason Codes.md

 # Response Reason Codes
 Below is a listing of reason codes that may be returned from the API.
 You will notice there is a numbering scheme to assist you in determining if a transaction was successful.
+The codes beliow will appear in your reason_code_id field to offer additional details for transaction status.

 ## API Listing
 | PAYA   Code  (reason_code_id) | TSYS Code |                             Response Message                             |